Toaster996/softwareengineering/documentation/UCs/Share Journal/share_journal.md

 ### 5.1 Successful sharing

 The journal will be shared with the friend.
 He can then see it in his journal list without being able to modify it.

-### 5.2 Non mutual friendship

-The journal will not be shared with that person.

 ## 6. Extension Points